Pectin: Uses

 The main use for pectin is as a gelling agent, thickening agent and stabiliser in food.

+In some countries, pectin is also available as a solution or an extract, or as a blended powder, for home jam making.

 The classical application is giving the jelly-like consistency to jams or marmalades, which would otherwise be sweet juices.
 Pectin also reduces syneresis in jams and marmalades and increases the gel strength of low-calorie jams.
 For household use, pectin is an ingredient in gelling sugar (also known as "jam sugar") where it is diluted to the right concentration with sugar and some citric acid to adjust pH.

-In some countries, pectin is also available as a solution or an extract, or as a blended powder, for home jam making.
+For various food applications, different kinds of pectins can be distinguished by their properties, such as acidity, degree of esterification, relative number of methoxyl groups in the molecules, etc. For instance, the term "high methoxyl" refers to pectins that have a large proportion of the carboxyl groups in the pectin molecule that are esterified with methanol, compared to low methoxyl pectins: